-ANZ announced an intention to neutralise the impact of the shares allocated under the DRP for the 2017 Interim Dividend.
+ANZ announced an intention to neutralise the impact of the shares allocated under the DRP for the 2017 Final Dividend.
 DRP participants do not need to take any action in respect of this in order to receive shares under the DRP.

 Dividend donations to charity